aaditagrawal/The-Mass-Contact-Maker/README.md

 ## Usage

 1. Upload an Excel (.xlsx/.xls) or CSV file
+2. choose the column for the last name of your contacts to save
-2. Enter a group name for your contacts
+3. Enter a group name for your contacts for it to be their first name
+4. add a column to add to contacts
-3. Select the column containing phone numbers
+5. Select the column containing phone numbers
-4. Choose output format (single/range/batch)
+6. Choose output format (single/range/batch)
-5. Click "Generate VCF" to download
+7. Click "Generate VCF" to download

 ## Requirements